 If the defendant fails to successfully complete the Deferred Prosecution Program, the defendant is terminated from the program and the case is returned to court for prosecution.

-A referral is made by the Judge, State’s Attorney, Public Defender, Private Attorney, or Police Department.
-The request for a Deferred Prosecution Application will usually be made at the first court appearance; however, it may happen prior to charging or at any time prior to the case being indicted.
+A referral is made by the Judge, SAO, Public Defender/Private Attorney, or Police Department.
+The request for an application is usually made at the first court appearance.
+But, it may happen prior to charging or at any time prior to the case being indicted.

 The Coordinator will explain the program and all of the necessary forms to the defendant.
 The non-refundable application fee is $50 and must be paid at the initial interview.

 At the conclusion of the intake interview, the coordinator will schedule a date for the defendant to appear before the Community Citizens Panel.
-The defendant must explain that the offense he/she is charged with and accept responsibility for his/her actions.
+The defendant must explain the offense they are charged with and accept responsibility for their actions.
 The panel will then make a recommendation to the State’s Attorney about the defendant’s acceptance into the program.

 After the panel has voted, the file will be presented to the State’s Attorney.
 The State’s Attorney will approve or reject the application.

-If the defendant is accepted into the Deferred Prosecution Program, he/she will sign an agreement on his or her next court date.
-The defendant is required to provide a videotaped statement admitting to the elements of the case and his or her involvement in it.
+If accepted into the Deferred Prosecution Program, the defendant is required to provide a videotaped statement admitting to the elements of the case and their involvement in it. .
+They will sign an agreement during the videotaped admission.

 If the defendant is not accepted into the Deferred Prosecution Program, he/she will be notified by the coordinator.
 There are no appeal hearings for rejection.